A Balinese “baby shower” – Ceremony for the Baby 42 Days after Birth

 After 6 months (210 days), the Odalan ceremony is held.
 The child’s first official birthday is celebrated.
 Every 6 months this ceremony will be repeated.

 8. Third Odalan Ceremony

 In Balinese culture, the baby is now considered two years old.

 After the last baby ceremony, calmness returns to the family’s house.
 The next ceremony is hold after the child reaches puberty.
-Since most Hindu families have several children, their peace and quiet doesn’t last very long.
-If it isn’t one’s own children that celebrate their “life cycle ceremonies”, it will be for children of relatives, friends and neighbors.
+Since most Hindu families have several children, their peace and quiet don’t last very long.
+If it isn’t one’s own children that celebrate their “life cycle ceremonies”, children of relatives, friends and neighbors will surely.